John-Duria/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-Step 1: Create a Resource Group and Create Virtual Machine in Azure.
+Step 1: Crate a Resource Group and Create Virtual Machince in Azure.

     Open a web browser and navigate to the Azure portal.
     Sign in with your Azure account credentials.

 ![image](https://github.com/John-Duria/osticket-prereqs/assets/168502429/f1111462-6a76-45f8-946a-1b6bd1a07987)

-2. Create a Resource Group using the step-by-step tutorial on [Creating Resource Group within Azure](https://github.com/John-Duria/Azure---Resource-Group) on my repository.
+Step 2:	Create a Resource Group using the step-by-step tutorial on [Creating Resource Group within Azure](https://github.com/John-Duria/Azure---Resource-Group) on my repository.
 3. Create a Windows 10 Virtual Machine with 2-4 Virtual CPUs o	In the Azure portal, click on Virtual Machine from the menu. o	Or Search for Virtual Machine from the Search menu above.